 This baby’s a free-for-all that offers up something different in every episode.
 The Radio Mystic podcast brings you artist interviews, the latest music news, contests for free music and other goodies and more weird and wacky stuff from the Radio Mystic Music Network.
 Overall, these are shorter episodes that concentrate on one or two topics in a bite-sized, easy-to-listen to format.
 Occasionally we’ll toss out a longer-format show that includes everything but the kitchen sink, but that’s only if we’re over-caffeinated, which doesn’t happen more than once or twice an hour.

-X3 is a one-hour music-fest of tasty tracks that go well with loads of coffee.
+X3 is a music-fest of tasty tracks that go well with loads of coffee.
 Earlier episodes featured three tracks each (hence “music times 3” or X3, get it?
 High creativity here, folks – get your hard hats on.)
 X3 features music that’s ambient, electronic, downtempo, and once in a while ventures into the alternative pop/rock/IDM categories as well (though we’re working on a new podcast for those guys, too!)

 We call this one fluffy, light, and sparkly – the Atmospheres Podcast is a low-calorie treat that showcases music in the new age, Celtic, world and meditative genres.
 It’s something to chillax to when you’re melding into your couch, meditating, or just thinking about the wonders of the universe and how things are all inter-connected and crap. ha!

 Archived & Inactive Podcasts